bitrix24/b24restdocs/api-reference/crm/timeline/activities/binding/crm-activity-binding-delete.md

-# Get the list of bindings for the CRM activity
+# Delete the binding of the CRM activity

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}